run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/initial-settings/navigation-and-user-interface.md

 -   1: search bar of the functionality, accessible via menu;

+-   2: access to settings for maintaining flows;

--   2: it has all 13 Certified Processes of the CITSmart Platform;
+-   3: it has all 13 Certified Processes of the CITSmart Platform;

--   3: the integrated management has functionalities that help in the management of the processes;
+-   4: the integrated management has functionalities that help in the management of the processes;

--   4: it presents basic registers to start CITSmart, such as users, location, besides being able to register and edit menus within the system;
+-   5: it presents basic registers to start CITSmart, such as users, location, besides being able to register and edit menus within the system;

--   5: it has data to manage the Experience Center, which is portal customizable for the user;
+-   6: it has data to manage the Experience Center, which is portal customizable for the user;

--   6: provides several types of reports that the system can generate with the data of the main functionalities, therefore, making possible the information to be better analyzed, besides allowing the creation of customized reports;
+-   7: provides several types of reports that the system can generate with the data of the main functionalities, therefore, making possible the information to be better analyzed, besides allowing the creation of customized reports;

--   7: configuration of access and permission in the system;
+-   8: configuration of access and permission in the system;

--   8: configuration of the application and system parameters;
+-   9: configuration of the application and system parameters;

--   9: access to CITSmart Neuro (engine of applications);

--   10: functionalities to manage the CISTmart Platform.
+-   10: functionalities to manage the CISTmart Platform.;

+-   11: access to CITSmart Neuro (engine of applications).

 ### User Panel (Smart Decision)